-Each residency will have two catered meals, one at the beginning and the other at the end of the two weeks.
+Each residency will have two catered meals, one at the beginning and the other at the end of the first week.
 Other than these meals, you will be responsible for your own meals throughout each residency.

 How will I get around Vancouver?

 The most economical solution is to take the local bus.
 Vancouver has a very good and reliable public transit system, one of the best in the world, according to its users.
 Alternatively, you may rent a car from the airport, hire taxis, or use a car-sharing program such as Evo or Modo.